apache/druid/integration-tests/README.md

 When writing integration tests, it can be helpful to test against a quickstart cluster so that you can set up remote debugging with in your developer environment.
-This section walks you through setting up the integration tests so that it can run against a quickstart cluster running on your development machine.
+This section walks you through setting up the integration tests so that it can run against a [quickstart cluster](../docs/tutorials/index.md#getting-started) running on your development machine.

-Note that not all features run by default on a quickstart cluster, so it may not make sense to run the entire test suite against this configuration.
+> NOTE: Not all features run by default on a quickstart cluster, so it may not make sense to run the entire test suite against this configuration.

+> NOTE: Quickstart does not run with ssl, so to trick the integration tests we specify the `*_tls_url` in the config to be the same as the http url.

 Make sure you have at least 6GB of memory available before you run the tests.

-The tests rely on files in the test/resources folder to exist under the path /resources, so create a symlink to make them available
+The tests rely on files in the test/resources folder to exist under the path /resources, so create a symlink to make them available:

 ```
   ln -s ${DRUID_HOME}/integration-tests/src/test/resources /resources
 ```

-Set the cluster config file environment variable to the quickstart config
+Set the cluster config file environment variable to the quickstart config:
 ```
   export CONFIG_FILE=${DRUID_HOME}/integration-tests/quickstart-it.json
 ```

-Note that quickstart does not run with ssl, so to trick the integration tests we specify the `*_tls_url` in the config to be the same as the http url
+The test group `quickstart-compatible` has tests that have been verified to work against the quickstart cluster.
+There may be more tests that work, if you find that they do, please mark it as quickstart-compatible (TestNGGroup#QUICKSTART_COMPATIBLE) and open a PR.
+If you find some integration tests do not work, look at the docker files to see what setup they do.
+You may need to do similar steps to get the test to work.

-Then run the tests using a command similar to
+Then run the tests using a command similar to:
 ```
   mvn verify -P int-tests-config-file -Dit.test=<test_name>
+  # Run all integration tests that have been verified to work against a quickstart cluster.
+  mvn verify -P int-tests-config-file -Dgroups=quickstart-compatible
 ```

 Running Tests Using A Configuration File for Any Cluster